Compliance

 This means both the agency and the client must comply with AI hiring laws at their respective stages of the process:

-• Client stage: If your client uses AI to evaluate candidates you submitted → they must comply (but you may have obligations to ensure they do)
+• Client stage: If your client uses AI to evaluate candidates you submitted → they must comply (but you may have obligations to ensure they do, especially under joint liability theories).
+Recent EEOC settlements highlight that agencies can be named in lawsuits if they facilitate non-compliant AI use.

 Compliance Obligations at the Agency Level